Prompt Injection Defense Lab: Attack and Defend Your Own LLM App

 Real-World Attack Patterns and How to Catch Them

 This is exactly why defense in depth matters.
-Pattern detection is fast and catches the obvious attacks, but sophisticated techniques like role-playing and payload splitting require an LLM classifier to detect.
+Pattern detection is fast and catches the obvious attacks, but techniques like role-playing, typoglycemia, and payload splitting require an LLM classifier to detect.
 No single layer catches everything.

 Common Mistakes in Prompt Injection Defense

-I review a lot of LLM applications for security, and the same mistakes come up repeatedly.
-Here are the top four, each with a concrete fix.
+The same mistakes keep showing up in LLM application reviews.
+Here are the top ones, each with a concrete before/after fix.

 system_prompt = """You are a helpful assistant.